papagorgio23/AISports_Chatbot/data/nlu.md

 - What do you bet?
 - Do you bet year round?
 - Which sports are best?
-- What type of investments do you make?
 - Is there a particular sport you focus on?
-- what does A.I.
-Sports actually do?
 - Oh that's great!
 What sports do you guys bet on?
 - Do you bet on any games?
 - What sports do you bet on?
 - What different sports do you guys bet on?

+## intent:bet_types
+- What type of investments do you make?

+## intent:ai_sports
+- what does A.I.
+Sports actually do?
 - I am interested in your platform.
 What does A.I.
 Sports really do?
+- A.I.
+Sports is a company carefully crafted to exploit inefficiencies in the sports betting markets.
+We specialize in advanced predictive modeling.
+Our goal is to help you make more money betting on sports.

 ## intent:nfl
 - Do you bet on [pro football](Sport)?